Understanding Wire Wheel Throwing Wires: What Are They?

 Wire Brush Types Available

-- Crimped wire brushes: Perfect for gentle cleaning and finishing.
+- Crimped wire brushes: Use them for lighter cleaning, paint removal, and finishing work.

-- Knotted wire brushes: Ideal for aggressive cleaning and deburring.
+- Knotted wire brushes: Use them for aggressive cleaning, weld cleaning, and heavy rust removal.

 Material Compatibility Considerations